-The Esquimalt Municipal Archives provides a safe, permanent, and accessible home for records of historical and legal value for both the municipality and the community.
+The Esquimalt Municipal Archives provides a safe, permanent, and accessible home for municipal records of historical and legal value for both the township and the community.

 Mandate

-- Collects, preserves, and makes available to the public, archival material pertaining to Esquimalt from the earliest times to the present and within the current and historical boundaries of Esquimalt.
+• Collects, preserves, and makes available to the public, archival material pertaining to the Township of Esquimalt from early settler times to the present and within the current and historical boundaries of the municipality.

 Holdings